This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 What is a kidney stone?

 Kidney stones form in the urinary system when the water and waste in your urine are out of balance.
 When this happens, certain types of waste crystals separate from the urine.
 The crystals build up and form kidney stones.
 Kidney stones can be made of uric acid, calcium, phosphate, or oxalate crystals.
-You may have 1 or more kidney stones.
+You may have more than one kidney stone.

 What increases my risk for kidney stones?

-- You do not drink enough liquids (especially water) each day.
+- Not drinking enough liquids (especially water) each day

-- You take certain medicines such as diuretics, steroids, and antacids.
+- Certain medicines, such as diuretics, steroids, and antacids

-- You were born with a kidney or bowel disorder, or you have other medical problems such as gout.
+- Being born with a kidney or bowel disorder

 What are the signs and symptoms of kidney stones?